Newsletter Subscribe

 Fresh Dill Herb, White Rice, Onions, Garlic, Ginger, and Salt.

 White rice forms the base of this dish; you can use any long-grain type of rice, such as long white grain rice or basmati rice.
-Fresh dill herbs add that herbaceous flavour.
-Onions, Garlic and Ginger are caramelized to offer crunch and a sprinkle of salt adds seasoning.
+Fresh dill herbs add that herbaceous flavor.
+Onions, garlic, and Ginger are caramelized to offer crunch, and a sprinkle of salt adds seasoning.

 Cook the white rice in a rice cooker or on the stovetop.
 If cooking in a pot, wash the uncooked rice under running water until the water runs clear.
 Combine the rice and water in the pot using a 1:1.5 ratio (for every cup of rice, add 1.5 cups of water).
-Depending on the type of rice that you are using, each will have a different cook time.
-See the instructions provided on the packet.
 After the rice is cooked, let it rest for five to ten minutes.

 Allow the rice to reach room temperature.
 This should take less than 20 minutes on the countertop; thereafter, place in a glass airtight container, or, if it is the pot, store in the fridge for 2 days.